Jewcan Sam: Background and lyrical content

+The Groggers, a satirical Jewish pop-punk band, were formed in 2010 by two Yeshiva University alumni, lead singer L.E.
+Doug Staiman and guitarist Ari Friedman.
+Originally a pickup group that Staiman used to record "Get", a song he wrote about the agunah crisis, they became a full-time band after "Get" found viral success, and released their debut album, There's No 'I' in Cherem, in 2011.

+"Jewcan Sam", intended as the lead single for an unreleased second album, was commissioned by plastic surgeon Dr. Michael Salzhauer, who had previously gained attention for his controversial children's book My Beautiful Mommy.
+In preparation for the music video, Salzhauer offered the band members free rhinoplasty; Staiman was reportedly the only one to accept the offer.

 The song's title, a play on Froot Loops mascot Toucan Sam, references the stereotype of Jews having abnormally large noses and needing rhinoplasty to correct it.
 Lyrically, the song's narrator recounts his girlfriend promising him long-term romance if he will only "get [his] nose circumcised", telling him, "No matter what you do or how hard you fight / Pinocchio never got Snow White".
 The narrator himself expresses his wish to "[look] more like Tom Cruise / And less like Adrien Brody".

-The song, intended as the debut single for the band's second album, was commissioned by plastic surgeon Dr. Michael Salzhauer, who had previously gained attention for his controversial children's book My Beautiful Mommy.
-In preparation for the music video, Salzhauer offered the band members free nose jobs; lead singer L.E.
-Doug Staiman was the only one to take him up on it.